fuziontech/SomaFM/README.md

 - 🎵 Stream all SomaFM channels directly from the menu bar
 - 🎮 Simple controls: left-click to play/pause, right-click for channel menu
 - 📊 Channels sorted by listener count (most popular first)
+- 🎶 Display currently playing song with real-time updates
+- 🔍 Search current song in Apple Music or YouTube with one click
 - 💾 Offline channel caching for reliability
 - 🎯 Native Apple Silicon (M1/M2/M3) support
 - 🔄 Automatic stream recovery on network interruptions